Should South Sudanese Vote for Unity or Separation?

 This statistical figure was faked and remains biased because the research was carried out by the Arabs.

-This comprised northerners of non-Arab descendants such as the Nubians, Beja, Zaghawa, Fur, Masalit, and others living far west to the
+This comprise northerners of none-Arab descendants such as the Nubians, Beja, Zaghawa, Fur, Masalit, and others living far west to the Darfur region.

 Figure signifies less population to indicate that African Sudanese are visible minority and could not obtain fair political representation in all government organs.